gmencz/flora/README.md

-# React Query GraphQL Subscriptions
+# Chatskee

-This is an example repo of GraphQL subscriptions + React Query with Next.js.
+Chatskee is a discord clone built with Next.js and Hasura.